 If a driver refuses to submit to chemical testing of their breath to determine their alcohol concentration level, they can receive an administrative license suspension or revocation.
-This means even if the individual is not arrested for DWI, their license will still be suspended for refusal.
+This means that even if the individual is not arrested for DWI, their license will still be suspended for refusal.
 For a first DWI offense, the period is usually 180 days.
 If the individual has two or more previous DWI contacts, the suspension is typically for two years.

 Suppress or Exclude Breath Test as Evidence

-Since chemical breath tests, including the Intoxilyzer 5000, are often inaccurate and unreliable, your attorney may find a variety of defenses or factors that can result in suppressing the breath test evidence that are applicable to your particular breath test results.
+Since chemical breath tests, including the Intoxilyzer 5000, are often inaccurate and unreliable, your attorney may find a variety of defenses or factors that can result in suppressing the breath test evidence that is applicable to your particular breath test results.
 Some common defenses to breath tests in Texas can include: